 Grandma’s Top Secret Peanut Butter Cake Recipe

-This peanut butter cake is moist, tender, and ultra decadent!
+This peanut butter cake recipe is moist, tender, and ultra decadent!
 It’s topped with a layer of chocolate crumbles and just a tease of of melted fudge.
 It can be stacked sky-high in tall, sexy layers or served as a simple sheet cake.

 As an amazon associate, this post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.